Ebola Fast Facts

 November 2015 - Liberia's health ministry says three new, confirmed cases of Ebola have emerged in the country.

-December 29, 2015 - The World Health Organization declares Guinea is free of Ebola after 42 days pass since the last person confirmed to have the virus was tested negative for a second time.
+December 29, 2015 - WHO declares Guinea is free of Ebola after 42 days pass since the last person confirmed to have the virus was tested negative for a second time.

 January 14, 2016 - A statement is released by the UN stating that "For the first time since this devastating outbreak began, all known chains of transmission of Ebola in West Africa have been stopped and no new cases have been reported since the end of November."